craedl/craedl-sdk-python/README.md

 ```

 Log into your Craedl account at [Craedl.org](https://craedl.org) and generate an
-API access token by clicking the key icon in the `My Craedl` card.
-Copy your
+API access token by clicking the key tab in your profile view.
+Copy your token
-token and paste it when prompted after running one of the following commands:
+and paste it when prompted after running one of the following commands:

 **(A) Configure your account through a system shell**
 ```